dnalneh/iota-feedback/README.md

     - if you adjust the .scss files, then you need to compile it to .css, for example with the Visual Studio Code extension "easy-sass"
     - **IMPORTANT:** Now open the file public -> index.html -> scroll to end and replace the projectCode with the one mentioned above
     - do the same with index_div.html and index_queryparam.html
+    - **Alternative:** do not change the three html-files, instead open the database, open the Projects table and change the projectCode of the existing project to "c7cab317-4968-2ab6-202c-3040d5f71426"
     - run "npm run dev" for developing, there is a watcher that listens for changes in feedback-client-module code
     - now you should be able to create new feedback at the webpage "localhost:8081"